dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 The major changes are:

 * Interfaces are now allowed to have instance methods (both virtual and non-virtual).
 Previously we only allowed abstract virtual methods.
 * Interfaces obviously still can't have instance fields.
 * Interfaces may also define static virtual methods (either as abstract or by directly providing the default implementation in the declaration).
-* Interface methods are allowed to MethodImpl other interface methods the interface _requires_ (but we require the `MethodImpl`s to be final to keep things simple) - i.e. an interface is allowed to provide (or override) an implementation of another interface's method
+* Interface methods are allowed to MethodImpl other interface methods the interface _requires_ i.e. an interface is allowed to provide (or override) an implementation of another interface's method
   (instance or static virtual).

 This list of changes to the specification doesn't attempt to be an exhaustive list - there are many places within the spec that mention interfaces being just contracts that don't define implementation.
 This list should be complete enough to list places where interesting _implementation differences_ happen.